 VSH provides permanent supportive housing to its tenants.
 On-site support services include case management to assist tenants in obtaining needed community services; housing stabilization and support; counseling and independent living skills training; community engagement and social support; employment, education, and vocational support; and transition planning to other housing types.
 (Please see Exhibit A, "Virginia Supportive Housing Permanent Supportive Housing / Supportive Services Program Description.")
 VSH proposes a four-story 80-unit building composed of 100% studio apartments for single adults, which would be affordable to those making 50% or less AMI.
-The affordability period of the VSH units would be a minimum of fifteen (15)years, which is the required Low-Income Housing Tax Credit (LIHTC) compliance period.
+The affordability period of the VSH units would be a minimum of fifteen (15) years, which is the required Low-Income Housing Tax Credit (LIHTC) compliance period.

 PHA proposes 60 mixed-income units.
 The PHA building in Block Two would be four stories in the front closest to the VSH building and three stories in the rear closest to the single-family neighborhood to the northeast.
-PHA may develop up to 20 of its units on the second floor of a mixed-use building on Block One.
-The PHA units would be primarily one-bedroom (approximately 20%) and two-bedroom units (approximately 80%) with possibly up to 5% threebedroom.
+The PHA units would be primarily one-bedroom (approximately 20%) and two-bedroom units (approximately 80%) with possibly up to 5% three-bedroom.
 The affordability of the PHA units depends upon the final financing structure so is currently described as a range of 30%-80% AMI for the purposes of rezoning and would be for a minimum of fifteen (15) years.